Kojonup BESS

 Consultation

-We know that locals have important insights and knowledge about the land they live on, and we plan to listen to and learn from local voices.
+We know that locals have important insights and knowledge about the land they live on, and we value the time people have taken to share their views.

-Your feedback will help us understand the local area, inform the design and construction of the Project, and how we best share benefits with the local community.
+Community feedback will help us better understand the local area, inform the design and construction of the Project, and consider how benefits could be shared with the local community.

 Benefits